 - Muscle pain

-Pregnancy can alter these symptoms slightly, where the fever is extremely high or low and the shivering and sweating may be missing.
+Pregnancy can alter these symptoms slightly, where the fever is extremely high or low, and the shivering and sweating may be missing.
 Since the symptoms are similar to that of the flu, a blood test is an assured way of confirming malaria and the type that has affected you.
 If you have chills and sweating, with high fever, then it is best to speak to your doctor at once to avoid further problems.

-Risk Factors Of Malaria In Pregnant Women
+Risk Factors of Malaria in Pregnant Women

-If the pregnant woman has to undergo any kind of blood transfusion or organ transplant, there is a possibility of infected blood passing the parasite to her.
+Also, if the pregnant woman has to undergo any kind of blood transfusion or organ transplant, there is a possibility of infected blood passing the parasite to her.
 Malaria can also be transmitted from the mother to the infant.

 Malaria during pregnancy is difficult to diagnose since most women are asymptomatic.
 The peripheral blood samples are unable to detect its infection since the falciparum parasite is isolated in the placenta.
 The following tests are conducted after collecting blood samples from the patient:

-- RDT-Rapid Diagnostic Test: This test detects the malaria antigens in the blood and is used where microscopy is not available.
+- RDT (Rapid Diagnostic Test): This test detects the malaria antigens in the blood and is used where microscopy is not available.

-- Histological Examination: Considered to be the most reliable and more accurate than others, this test for detecting pregnancy malaria involves the examination of tissue samples with the use of a microscope.
+- Histological Examination: Considered to be the most reliable and more accurate than others; this test for detecting pregnancy malaria involves the examination of tissue samples with the use of a microscope.

-Malaria Treatment In Pregnancy
+Malaria Treatment During Pregnancy